Medical Ketogenic Diet Therapy

 First described in 2005, LGIT restricts daily carbohydrates to 40-60g (including fibre) but only those with a glycaemic index of less than 50.
 Foods are not weighed but typical portions are used.

-We undertook a systematic scoping review of the literature over a ten-year period and identified that the classical KD is the most frequently used diet in research studies.
-Yet, interestingly, in clinical practice, the modified KD is reported to be used most often by ketogenic dietitians in the UK and Ireland.
-So how does the dietitian choose which diet to use?
-This will depend on several factors, including; the patients’ circumstances, preferences, current intake and access to prescription products.
+We undertook a systematic scoping review of the literature over a ten-year period and identified that the classical KD is the version most frequently used in research studies.
+Yet, interestingly, in clinical practice we use all diets but especially those which are more liberal than the very strict classical KD.
+In a survey of ketogenic dietitian’s in the UK and Ireland, the modified KD was reported to be used most often.
+So how does your dietitian choose which diet to use?
+This will depend on several factors, including; the patients’ circumstances, preferences, current intake, clinical condition and access to prescription products.
+Whichever diet is started, it will be optimised and fine tuned using a variety of strategies to support positive changes in both seizure and non seizure related outcomes.

 Epilepsy